sproutfund/website_evergreen/program/rec2tech.md

   heading: "Meeting Kids Where They Are"
   details:
     - "During a one-week demonstration in September 2016, The Sprout Fund worked with the City of Pittsburgh and educators from the Remake Learning Network to transform 5 city-owned recreation centers into technology-enhanced STEAM learning centers where youth learned to use technology to express their creativity, solve real-world problems, and build job-ready skills."
-    - "In response to President Obama’s 2014 call to action that “every company, every college, every community, every citizen joins us as we lift up makers and builders and doers across the country,” Pittsburgh joined a national movement to transform underutilized municipal assets like recreation centers into youth- centered, technology-enabled, maker learning spaces.
+    - "In response to President Obama’s 2014 call to action that “every company, every college, every community, every citizen joins us as we lift up makers and builders and doers across the country,” Pittsburgh joined a national movement to transform underutilized municipal assets like recreation centers into youth-centered, technology-enabled, maker learning spaces.
 For people who lack reliable internet service and access to technology, these “Rec2Tech” transformations can increase digital literacy and cultivate skills connected to future employment."
-    - "With support from lead sponsor Comcast NBCUniversal, Rec2Tech Pittsburgh demonstrated how partners from the public, private, and nonprofit sectors can work together to start to address the digital divide and help young people can engage with science, technology, engineering, arts, and math (STEAM)."
+    - "With support from lead sponsor Comcast NBCUniversal, Rec2Tech Pittsburgh demonstrated how partners from the public, private, and nonprofit sectors can work together to start to address the digital divide and help young people engage with science, technology, engineering, arts, and math (STEAM)."

 highlights:
   - title: "Program Activities"